Marcus Smart NBA Playoffs Player Props: Celtics vs. Hawks

-The Boston Celtics, Marcus Smart included, match up versus the Atlanta Hawks at 7:30 PM ET on Tuesday in the 2023 NBA Playoffs.
+Marcus Smart could make a big impact for the Boston Celtics at 8:30 PM on Thursday against the Atlanta Hawks in the 2023 NBA Playoffs.

-In this article, we dig into Smart's available prop bets, providing stats to help you figure out the best wagers to make.
+Let's dive into the prop bets available for Smart, using stats and trends to make good predictions.

 Marcus Smart Prop Bets vs. the Hawks